-TEST SITE NUMBER TEST SITE DESCRIPTION TIME FOR WATER TO Distance from OBSERVATIONS (For example, A1, (Examples: garden, foot INFILTRATE (sec.) rim to the • Note things that could have influenced your results, for instance: A2, A3 path, playground, parking (If the water would water level (cm) Was the ground wet?
-Did water seep out your cylinder? lot) not infiltrate, write (The amount impermeable.) that infiltrated.)
+TEST SITE NUMBER TEST SITE DESCRIPTION TIME FOR WATER TO Distance from OBSERVATIONS (For example, A1, (Examples: garden, foot INFILTRATE (sec.) rim to the Note things that could have influenced your results, for instance: A2, A3 path, playground, parking (If the water would water level (cm) Was the ground wet?
+Did water seep out your cylinder? //2,//3 lot) not infiltrate, write (The amount was the ground wet: Did water seep out your cynnuer: 101) impermeable.) that infiltrated.) that minitiated.)